turingschool-examples/vending_machine_challenge/README.md

 # Vending Machine Challenge

 ## Description
-For this challenge, you will be implementing Javascript code to represent an vending machine that accepts money and dispenses treats.
+For this challenge, you will be implementing JavaScript code to represent a vending machine that accepts money and dispenses treats.
 While it may seem trivial, you will quickly find out all the nuances of the vending machine world.

 We will focus heavily on TDDing and writing clean OO code.
 This project is required for homework and you will be presenting your work to a panel of expert vending machine code engineers to judge you on the following criteria:
 * Code Quality